What is Trailblazer Transit?

 The buses operate Monday through Friday from 6:30 a.m. to 5:30 p.m. starting and ending at the garages in Glencoe and Buffalo.
 Ride availability for each customer will vary depending on travel times and other factors.

 How Do You Get a Ride?

-Customers should call the Trailblazer Transit office and talk to a dispatcher to schedule their rides.
+Customers should call Trailblazer Transit and talk to a dispatcher to schedule their rides.
 Trailblazer Transit provides Dial-A-Ride service, meaning the buses pick up and drop off passengers at locations specified by the customers.
-A dispatcher will ask the customer or caretaker a series of questions to facilitate the scheduling process.
+Therefore, there are no predefined routes, and schedules change regularly.
+A dispatcher will ask a series of questions and then search for times that fit into the bus schedules.
 Bus rides may be scheduled up to one week in advance, but standing orders can be scheduled up to two weeks in advance.
 Same-day ride requests can be accommodated, but it is best to call at least 24 hours in advance or as early as possible to schedule rides.
-The buses are shared by many customers at the same time, so the ability to get a ride scheduled is subject to the amount of time available to provide the ride and how many other people are using the bus at the same time.
+The buses are shared by many customers at the same time, so the ability to schedule a ride is subject to the amount of time available to perform the ride and how many other people are using the bus at the same time.

 Glencoe Office Toll-free 1-888-743-3828 Direct (320) 864-1000

 Buffalo Office Toll-free 1-844-743-3828 Direct (763) 682-1600